ESCOMP/mizuRoute/docs/source/Control_file.rst

 mizuRoute can read gauge observed discharge data (in netCDF) along with gauge meta ascii data.
-To read gauge observation and gauge metadata, the following control variables need to be specified. gauge meta ascii file is csv format, and  should include at least gauge id and corresponding reach id gauge discharge data is used for data assimilation (current version does not include this at this moment)
+To read gauge observation and gauge metadata, the following control variables need to be specified. gauge meta ascii file is csv format, and  should include at least gauge id and corresponding reach id gauge discharge data is used for data assimilation (current version does not include this at this moment) Using gauge data, a user can output the simulation at gauge only output in addition to at the entire river network and/or direct insertion to modify discharge whenever observed discharge is available.

 +---------------------+---------------------------------------------------------------------------------------------------------+
 | tag                 | Description                                                                                             |